Action Volleyball Club COVID-19 Safety Plan

 - COVID-19 safety plan will be on display at the facility and provided to each athlete and coach

 - Personal Hygiene: Players and coaches should all practice proper hygiene including:

 - Hand sanitizer (with at least 60% alcohol) will be provided for coaches and players at each session

-- Players and coaches will be required to sanitize their hands before, during water breaks and after each session
+- Players and coaches will be required to sanitize their hands before and after each session

 - Abstain from touch face, eyes, mouth, and nose